 The observatory’s telescopes peer out of automatic and removable roof sections and come with a variety of exacting lenses and astronomical instruments.
 Just a tap on the scopes locks lenses onto any celestial object in the sky that visitors wish to view.

-Visitors are encouraged to call 512-334-2070 ext.
-1 to make a reservation as only 20 people are admitted to each session.
+Visitors are encouraged to view the complete list of available dates on LCRA Parks’ events calendar and make a reservation.
 When it’s too cloudy or rainy to view the skies, you still receive a benefit.
 The observatory provides programs via a large-screen TV with real-time sky software, videos, and comprehensive interactive Q&A sessions.

 Visible through the scopes during the winter are the Ring Nebula (M57), the Dumbbell Nebula (M27), and the great Orion Nebula (M42).
 The Pleiades (M45) star cluster also can be viewed high in the eastern sky.

 Recently, Eagle Eye Observatory set up 31 pads just outside.
-Guests may set up their own telescopes before nightfall to observe during the regular observatory hours of 8-11 p.m.
-Wednesday-Sunday.
+Guests may set up their own telescopes before nightfall to observe during the regular observatory hours.
 Aspiring astronomers are asked not to disturb or enter the observatory while in session.